kvarun07/brain-tumor-classifier/README.md

 # Brain Tumor Classifier
+This repository contains project on Brain Tumor Classification that I made as a part of an online course on Coursera.

 ### Task
 Given MRI scans of the brain, the goal is to identify the type of **brain tumor**.